Climate-based cabbage planting guide for Powell River, British Columbia

 Typical days to maturity 70–90

-Gardeners usually start indoors around February 4 and plant outdoors from about March 18.
+Cabbage is usually started indoors around February 4 and planted outdoors during the normal local window of March 18 to April 1.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage is usually an easy seasonal fit in Powell River.
 The more useful question is how to turn that margin into better sizing, steadier growth, and a cleaner finish.